 - This product is only available in the US at the time of writing.
 UK and Australian readers: check out a fine alternative in the Acer S277HK

-If you’re looking for a gaming monitor with a super-wide 1440p resolution, incredibly fast response time of 1ms, a viewing angle of 178 degrees and a fast refresh rate, then the MSI Optix MPG341CQR is something you must consider.
-If not for those, then perhaps for the fact that MSI has opted to use a VA panel, as opposed to IPS, giving it more contrast and punchier colors.
-A few bonuses are on hand, as well: snazzy “Mystic Light” RGD LEDs, USB-C connectivity, an integrated camera and a competitive price.
+If you’re searching for a gaming monitor with a super-wide 1440p resolution, incredibly fast response time of 1ms, a viewing angle of 178 degrees and a quick refresh rate, then the MSI Optix MPG341CQR is something you should consider.
+If not for those, then perhaps for the fact that MSI has decided to go with a VA panel, as opposed to IPS, giving it more contrast and punchier colors.
+A few bonuses are included, as well: snazzy “Mystic Light” RGD LEDs, USB-C connectivity, an integrated camera and a competitive price.

 Read the full review: MSI Optix MPG341CQR

 How we test monitors

 Testing monitors is more involved than you think.
 We don’t just set one up and use it as our main monitor for a few days, taking down notes.
 Sure, we utilize it for our day-to-day workloads, watch movies and shows with it, and play our favorite AAA games on it so we can gauge its real world performance.

 But, we also test very specific things like color reproduction, refresh rates and response times, and viewing angles.
 We check to see just how smooth, clean, and artifact-free its image quality is as well as how good its marquee features like HDR, adaptive sync technology, RGB lighting, and curvature.

 Of course, we note its design, aesthetic, and other physical features like how thin its bezels are, how good its port selection is, and how durable its build is.